 Seventeen stories in the book from the top earners and leaders of network marketing attest to the devastation of rejection.
 They also show the resolve and reward of muddling through the “no’s: sticking-with-it to find the “yes.”
-Leaders such as Jackie Christiansen, Brian Carruthers, Jessica Higdon and Todd Falcone give testimony after testimony to the need for having the challenge of “no” in their lives and how to meet it head on – Life lessons for us all.
+Leaders such as Jackie Christiansen, Brian Carruthers, Jessica Higdon and Todd Falcone give testimony after testimony to the need for having the challenge of “no” in our lives and how to meet it head on.

 Ray Higdon speaks of seeking out twenty “no’s” when prospecting before finding that one “yes” – a mantra that I’ve heard from him time-and-time again in training classes – a mantra worth hearing from him again-and-again.

 The solution to meeting “negativity” and finding “positive change?”
 Creating the right mindset with a ten-point plan.

 The story of Lisa Jimenez puts it in perspective.
 For every 7-10 “no’s,” you will inevitably end up with a “yes” yielding you more than $5,000.00 a month making you $500.00 off every “no.” Do the math. $5,000.00 divided by 10 “no’s” equals $500.00 per “no.” That was a story I could wrap my pea-body brain around.
 It is a story of theory made practical.

 There is the story of Tupac Derenoncourt.
 One of his early attempts of prospecting failed miserably.
 He was rejected by a lady who he knew would be great for his team.

 He failed the first law of prospecting.
 Find people’s wants, needs and desires and meet them where they are.